 A New Economics for Sustainable Prosperity – Out of the Crisis Series Part 7

 In order to put this science into practice, we can turn to the work of Dr. Deming and Dr. Goldratt; they have provided the foundation for it and the science of Networks is the ideal companion for the work of these two management giants (as well as the scientific backdrop for understanding how viruses propagate).
 We feel very fortunate and proud to have developed an operational way for their work (and the principles of Network Theory) to be integrated and made even more actionable through the Decalogue methodology.
 At the very heart of Deming and Goldratt’s monumental body of knowledge, there is the definition of a new covenant with the way we want to lead our lives and use our minds to ensure proper sustainability for our planet.
-The Coronavirus has taken a tragic toll on human lives; we must transform this tragedy into a stimulus to rethink a new economics based on sustainability and on a rational use of our resources.
+The multiple crises we facing are are taking a terrible toll; we must transform this challenge into a stimulus to rethink a new economics based on sustainability and on a rational use of our resources.

 A new economics of interconnection